filthynobleman/Advanced-Hard-Spheres/README.md

   * Considering changes in the output format.
   * A graphic renderer in OpenGL will be implemented to visualize the simulation results.
   * Switch to Make.
+  * A complete and formal documentation of the models, the code and the input and output format will be provided.